Cup-one algebras and 1-minimal models: Introduction

 In the proof of Proposition \ref{prop:borro}, the cokernel of $H^2(\rho_2)$ is given by triple Massey products of cohomology classes in $H^1(X(n);\Z)$.
 This framework provides the context for defining restricted Massey products, which is a particular case of a more general construction that will be developed in \cite{Porter-Suciu-massey}.
-The theory of generalized Massey products continues the program initiated in \cite{Porter-Suciu-2020} and is being developed more fully in \cite{Porter-Suciu-group-1min, Porter-Suciu-massey}, along with further applications to topological spaces, including complements of complex hyperplane arrangements.
+The theory of generalized Massey products continues the program initiated in \cite{Porter-Suciu-2020} and is being developed more fully in \cite{Porter-Suciu-group-1min, Porter-Suciu-massey}.